SUSE-Cloud/keystone-hybrid-backend/README.md

 The code in this branch has only been tested on the **stable/icehouse** branch of OpenStack Keystone!
 Check out the other git branches if you need code for different OpenStack releases.

+This project provides two alternative backends for Keystone:

 ## The Identity Backend

 This allows authentication with LDAP **and** SQL while using the SQL backend for all the usual operations.
 No users or groups are copied from LDAP.
 LDAP users are assigned a default role and tenant when they first login if they don't already have one (user_project_metadata table).
 For granting roles to users (`keystone user-role-add`), only the user id from LDAP is inserted into the SQL backend.